Spring-damper system

 Welcome to the spring-damper system example, where we will show you the process of modeling and simulating a basic yet essential mechanical system using the powerful Multibody.jl package in JuliaSim.
 By understanding the underlying principles of spring-damper systems, you will gain valuable insights into the behavior of various real-world systems, such as suspension systems in vehicles, vibration isolation mechanisms, and biomechanical structures.

 This tutorial mirrors that of the following Modelica tutorial Spring damper system and demonstrates that a body can be freely moving without any connection to a joint.
-In this case body coordinates are used as states by setting the option isroot=true
+In this case body coordinates are used as state by setting the option isroot=true

 to the body.